Debt or Equity: How to Decide Between Them

 Convertible notes and SAFEs occupy the space between debt and equity.
 They are debt instruments that convert to equity under defined conditions.
 Useful for early-stage financing where valuation is genuinely uncertain, because they defer the valuation question to a future round where there is more information.
 Less useful for growth-stage businesses where valuation is knowable, because they typically come with conversion discounts that make them more expensive than equity raised at the right price.

 Revenue-based financing is a fourth category.
 Appropriate for businesses with recurring, predictable revenue.
 The lender receives a percentage of revenue until the capital plus a return multiple is repaid.
 No equity dilution.
 No fixed debt service schedule.
 The cost is typically higher than conventional debt.
 For businesses with strong recurring revenue and a desire to preserve equity, it is worth modeling.
+Use Revenue-Based Financing vs Debt vs Equity when the owner needs to compare revenue share, fixed repayment, and ownership cost.

 The right question is not "debt or equity."
 It is "what is the risk profile of this use of capital, and which structure matches that profile."
 Model all four options before deciding.